cuongndc9/flat-blog/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Failure will never overtake me if my determination to succeed is strong enough." - Og Mandino
+> "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
 <!-- INSPIRATIONAL_QUOTE_END -->